 Introduction:

 SpamAssassin is an excellent Anti-Spam tool for Unix/Linux users.
 Using it with IMail on Windows used to require purchasing a product, such as Declude, that does Anti-Spam functions for IMail, and having that add-on product call SpamAssassin.
 However, SpamAssassin is such a good tool by itself, why would anyone want another program in the mix?
 Beats us.
 So, we developed the following native caller process for IMail 8.13.
-We've tested it with IMail 6.02, so it probably works with any version from 6 thru 8.
-Let us know if you find it works on 5 or you have a problem with any other level.
+We've tested it with IMail 6.02, so it probably works with any version from 6 on up.
+Let us know if you find it works on 5 or you have a problem with any higher level.
+It has been tested on Server 2000, 2003 and 2008.

 Requirements:

 ActivePerl: SpamAssassin is written primarily in Perl and so a Perl installation is required.
 SAC was developed and tested using ActivePerl 5.8.4 (available from http://www.activestate.com).
-SAC uses ActivePerl 5.8.8.819.
+SAC full ships with a copy of ActivePerl 5.8.8.822.

 SpamAssassin: SAC was developed and tested using SpamAssassin 3.0.0 (available from http://spamassassin.apache.org).
 SAC works even better with the newer versions.
+SAC full ships with a copy of SpamAssassin 3.2.5.
 There are two minor modifications to the distributed code.

-SpamAssassin Caller package (SAC): This package consists of one small executable and a trivial .cmd file.
-Also necessary for system maintenance is a syskill.exe routine (SYStem owned process KILLer - Be careful with this one! - 2K3 users may use taskkill instead) and optionally, some registry settings to customize SAC's behavior.
+SpamAssassin Caller package (SAC): This package consists of two small executables, a trivial .cmd file and some registry settings to customize SAC's behavior.

 Demos, Downloads and purchases